Douglas–Charles Airport: Commercial jetliner service

-Many sources have stated that the government of Dominica is in talks with various airlines - including Air Canada, Delta Air Lines, JetBlue, and United Airlines - for new service options to Canada, and the northeastern United States.
+As of 2021, the government of Dominica was (reportedly) in talks with various airlines—including Air Canada, Delta Air Lines, JetBlue, and United Airlines—for new service options to Canada and the northeastern United States.

+As of 2024, United Airlines has announced plans to fly to Dominica in February 2025 following these discussions.

-Notable airliner visits
+Airliner visits

+On 22 May 1989, a BAe 146 jet flown by Dan Gurney, BAe test pilot, and William Rosquist, BAe 146 Chief Pilot for Aspen Airways, made the first commercial jet landing at Douglas Charles Airport during a BAe 146 sales tour of the Lesser Antilles.

-On April 4, 2020, an Avianca Airbus A320neo arrived at the airport with medical supplies and equipment from Paramaribo.
+On 4 April 2020, an Avianca Airbus A320neo arrived at the airport with medical supplies and equipment from Paramaribo.

-After offloading the cargo, the aircraft left shortly after for Bogota.
-The aircraft was the largest Airliner to ever land at the airport.
+After offloading the cargo, the aircraft left shortly after for Bogotá.
+The aircraft was the largest civil passenger airliner to ever land at the airport at the time.

 The airport has also handled other airliners and cargo aircraft of similar sizes in the past.

-A Canadian North Boeing 737-500, which operated as a charter for a soccer team.

-On Monday, October 14, 2013, a McDonnell Douglas MD-80 operated by Danish Air Transport in collaboration with Coca Cola arrived on the island, carrying the FIFA World Cup Trophy.
+On Monday, 14 October 2013, a McDonnell Douglas MD-80 operated by Danish Air Transport in collaboration with Coca-Cola arrived on the island, carrying the FIFA World Cup Trophy.

-On Saturday, November 2, 2019, a United States Air Force Boeing C-17 Globemaster III arrived with cargo and other humanitarian equipment.
+On Saturday, 2 November 2019, a United States Air Force Boeing C-17 Globemaster III arrived with cargo and other humanitarian equipment.

 Amerijet was once a frequent operator at the airport with its Boeing 727-200F, until the airline retired the type in 2018.

+On Monday, 17 April 2023, Conviasa operated chartered flights from Caracas with their Embraer E190 aircraft (YV2911 & YV2912) for the Alba Games in Venezuela.
+This marked the first time an Embraer E190 aircraft arrived at the airport.

+On Saturday, 9 September 2023, one of Aurora Anguilla Resort & Gulf Club's Embraer E170 aircraft arrived at the airport as a Men's Senior Football team charter.
+The team headed to Turks and Caicos to compete in various sporting events.
+This was the first time an Embraer 170 aircraft arrived at the airport.

 Upcoming new airlines

-Based on a recent report as of August 16, 2022, Venezuelan-based charter airline Sasca (in cooperation with Barbados' Executive Air and Blue Star), will soon begin operating flights in the Eastern Caribbean between Dominica and Barbados, Grenada, St.Lucia, and St. Vincent and the Grenadines.
+Based on a recent report as of 16 August 2022, Venezuelan-based charter airline Sasca (in cooperation with Barbados' Executive Air and Blue Star), will soon begin operating flights in the Eastern Caribbean between Dominica and Barbados, Grenada, St.Lucia, and St. Vincent and the Grenadines.
 The flights will be operated by Jetstream 31 and Jetstream 32 aircraft.